 PGY1 Community Practice Residency

-• Pharmacist licensure in the state of Pennsylvania and licensure for Authorization to Administer Injectables in the state of Pennsylvania
+- Licensure for Authorization to Administer Injectables in the state of Pennsylvania (by September 30)

 APPLICATION DEADLINE IS JANUARY 15.